corymosiman12/ARPA-E-Sensor/server/README.md

 ## VL53L1X
 1. `(cv) $ pip install VL53L1X==0.0.2`

+## NUMPY
+May have trouble importing numpy.
+To fix try this:
+`sudo apt-get install libatlas-base-dev`

 Check out [this post](https://github.com/pimoroni/vl53l1x-python/commit/8e8a29e19c4965219eff5baac085f49502503045) and change code to match accordingly.
 If all steps have been followed correctly, code should be in: